 Motivational speaker and activist, Price Ea asked, “What are you going to remember when you’re on your death-bed?
 Will you have any regrets?”

 We can all contribute something to the world to make it a better place.
 What starts first as a thought, can manifest into the physical world as art, a service, a product, or a movement.
 If, like me, you’re a deep thinker, who can you share your ideas with, today?

 In my work as the Living OUT Leadership Coach, I commit to helping gay men live out their unique and vital role in society: to lead others in creating a more evolved and humane world.

 In my work as the founder of Th-Ink Queerly I will publish LGBTQ+ authors who demonstrate our necessary role in society.
 We will promote thoughtful dialogue that seeks to improve humanity and equal rights for all.
 We will critique the status quo — challenging rigid doctrines, heteronormativity, patriarchy, bigotry, and radicalized ideologies — and offer solutions to create a more loving and accepting world.

 Stop waiting and get creating!

 What do you want more than anything?
-If you’re feeling stuck, let’s have a conversation to help you take steps to
+If you’re feeling stuck, let’s have a conversation to help you take steps to get what you want.